 Clinical Impressions are not to be included in the Thermographic Findings paragraph but rather in a separately identifiable paragraph that speaks to the generator or etiology of those findings.
 Any discussion that is clinically relevant should be reserved for this paragraph.

 Certification is considered the standard of practice for infrared technology.
 It indicates an individual’s competence to perform medical technology at the entry level.
 After achieving certification, all Registered Infrared SSR Technologists are expected to keep current with:

 9.1 Advances in diagnosis and treatment of pain syndromes with and without sympathetic nervous system dysfunction (vasomotor instability).

 9.2 Changes in infrared examination protocols or published laboratory diagnostic criteria.

 9.3 Advances in infrared technology used for veterinary examinations.

 9.4 Advances in other technology used for infrared examinations.

 Guideline 10: Emerging Technologies

-10.1 Technology is constantly being introduced that at times can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
+10.1 Technology is constantly being introduced that can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
 These technologies can span the entire spectrum of sophistication and therefore require different adaptive responses.
 On one end of the spectrum there are innovations based upon generally accepted medical scientific methodology that have gained regulatory acceptance and on the other end there are technologies that are intended for personal use only or that have applications in non-medical fields but have not been accepted as suitable for medical practice.